Estimates on the domain of validity for Lyapunov-Schmidt reduction: Bounds on Lyapunov-Schmidt reduction

 where the relevant quantities are defined by the equations \eqref{def:M_x-LSR}, \eqref{def:M_y-LSR}, \eqref{def:L_x-LSR}, \eqref{def:L_y-LSR}, there exists a smooth implicit map \(\varphi:\mathcal{B}\big((\mathbf{x}^\parallel_0,\lambda_0),r^\parallel\big)\to\mathcal{B}\big(\mathbf{x}^\perp_0,r^\perp\big)\) satisfying for all \((\mathbf{x}^\parallel,\lambda)\in\mathcal{B}\big((\mathbf{x}^\parallel_0,\lambda_0),r^\parallel\big)\)

 \begin{proof} The above follows directly from Theorem \ref{thm:LSR} and from the bounds on the Implicit Function Theorem stated in Theorem \ref{thm:imftbounds}. \end{proof}

-In Fig. \ref{fig:map} we provide a graphical representation of the implicit map \(\varphi\) and its bounds of validity established in Theorem \ref{thm:LSRbounds}.
-For the sake of completion, we state the final steps in the procedure of Lyapunov Schmidt reduction.
+In Fig. \ref{fig:map} we provide a graphical representation of the implicit map \(\varphi\), {its estimated open-ball \((\mathcal{B})\) bounds of validity established in Theorem \ref{thm:LSRbounds} which are subsets of the maximal neighbourhoods of validity of the implicit map \((\mathcal{N})\)}.
+For the sake of completion, we state the final steps in the procedure of {Lyapunov-Schmidt} reduction.
 The reduced \(q\)-dimensional map obtained by plugging the implicit map \(\varphi(\mathbf{x}^{\parallel},\lambda)\) into the second set of equations in \eqref{eq:equiv} as